The New York Times

 ProQuest Global Newstream

 Current newspapers, journals, television and radio transcripts, blogs, and podcasts.
-Includes Barron's, Indianapolis Star, New York Times, Wall Street Journal, and Washington Post.
+Includes Barron's, The Indianapolis Star, The New York Times, The Wall Street Journal, and The Washington Post.

 Newspaper Source Plus